Skip to main content

 The environment matrix

 Three environments.
-One host per environment — the same host serves both planes (see Control plane vs data plane — the plane is a routing/credential choice, not a different domain).
+Within an environment, one host serves both planes (see Control plane vs data plane — the plane is a routing/credential choice, not a different domain).
 Append /api/v1 for the REST API; well-known paths (/health, /.well-known/ocss/…) hang off the bare host.

 Control plane vs data plane